Eniii68/Template-HsH/src/README.md

-# Der Sources Ordner
+# The sources Folder

 This folder is for additional source files.
-It provides the custom classes and support files as well as being good for storing your assignments or documents you need for information.
+It provides the custom classes and support files.